ronbakken/SWAY-DUP/README.md

 ## Todo

+- Put profile information into Elasticsearch instead of SQL.
+(That is, user profile details, not account data.)
 - Separate where necessary.
 - Hash slot sharding approach for chat routing (sharded redis pubsub or custom).
 - Map cache (custom or any cache that supports sorted queries).